Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 When applying the frame body:
 1. Check if the frame's `offset` field exceeds the LED count.
 If so, return an `INVALID_OFFSET` Frame error.
 2. Check if the frame body's size is a multiple of 3.
-If not, return a `INVALID_BODY_SIZE` frame error. the RGB color data from the frame body gets applied to the LEDs.
+If not, return a `INVALID_BODY_SIZE` frame error.
-3. Apply convert the frame body to color values and apply them to the LEDs.
+3. Apply the color values from the frame body to the LEDs.

 -------------------------------
 #### <a name="sending-an-answer"></a>Sending an Answer
-As soon as the frame's command was executed an answer is sent.
+As soon as the frame's command was executed, an answer is sent.
 Depending on the outcome of the execution, this may be either a frame acknowledgement indicating success or a frame error with a corresponding error code.
 The following steps are done when sending an answer for a specific frame